 What about leftovers?

-You can keep leftovers of these bison burgers in the fridge, in an airtight container, for 3-4 days.
+You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
 Reheat them in the microwave on 50% power.

 Never miss a recipe!

 I typically publish a new recipe once or twice per week.
 Want the new recipes in your inbox?
 Subscribe!